modifyhq/jekyll-github-example/README.md

-# Jekyll Example Job
+# Jekyll Github Example

-This example repository is intended to show how to define and run a job that publishes Modify managed content to GitHub Pages using Jekyll and Github Pages for the build.
+This example repository is intended to show how to define and run a job that publishes Modify managed content to GitHub Pages using Jekyll and Github Actions for the build.

 ## Jekyll